Kateri Tekakwitha: Eponyms

+London, Orléans (Ottawa), and Calgary, Alberta.
+In the United States, Catholic Churches are named after her in Dearborn, MI, Buffalo, TX, Sparta, NJ, Schenectady, NY (parish and school), Irondequoit, NY (parish and school), and Santa Clarita, CA. A school is named after her in Niskayuna, NY.

+Kateri Residence, a nursing home in Manhattan, is named for her.
+The chapel of Welsh Family Hall at the University of Notre Dame, built in 1997, is dedicated to her.

 Since 1939, the Tekakwitha Conference meets annually to support Catholic missions among Native Americans.
-People gather in Kateri Circles to pray together and become better Catholics.
+People gather in Kateri Circles to pray together, seeking to become better Catholics.
 In 1991, the conference reported 130 registered Kateri Circles.

-The chapel of Welsh Family Hall at the University of Notre Dame, built in 1997, is dedicated to Kateri Tekakwitha.